THIS Is Your Travel Bucket List After A Painful Breakup

-Breakups can be, quite simply, the worst.
+Breakups are, quite simply, the worst.
 The disappointment and sorrow you feel when things just didn't work out can weigh you down like nothing else.
-Conventional cures for this gloomy period include drastic hairstyle changes and replaying sad love songs, but there's a remedy out there that drags you out of the trenches faster than others — taking a rebound trip.
+Conventional cures for this gloomy period include drastic hairstyle changes and replaying sad love songs, but there's a remedy out there that drags you out of the trenches faster than others — taking a rebound vacation.

 The death of a relationship is an opportunity in disguise: You're free to explore the world without worrying about the whims of a romantic partner.
 Being in a new and exciting place helps gain a fresh perspective on life, and you're just vulnerable enough to open yourself to unfamiliar experiences.